Testing Fourier Sparsity via Implicit Sensing

 TL;DR: We present nearly tight bounds for testing Fourier-sparse Boolean functions, achieving a $\widetilde{O}(s^4)$ tester and an $\Omega(s)$ lower bound via new analytic and structural techniques.

-Abstract: Boolean functions constitute a fundamental object of study in machine learning and, more broadly, in theoretical computer science.
-Among their various complexity measures, Fourier sparsity, defined as the number of nonzero Fourier coefficients in a Boolean function’s Fourier expansion, serves as a key indicator of structural simplicity.
-For over three decades, learning Boolean functions with sparse Fourier representations has been a central focus of computational learning theory.
-A notable achievement in this line of work is the development of learning algorithms whose complexity primarily depends on the Fourier sparsity parameter.
-However, these approaches generally assume prior knowledge of this parameter.
-In this work, we address this gap in the literature on learning Fourier-sparse Boolean functions.
-Specifically, we study the problem of Fourier sparsity testing: given query access to a Boolean function $f : \mathbb{F}_2^n \to \{-1, +1\}$, decide whether it is $s$-Fourier sparse or far (under Hamming distance) from every such function.
+Abstract: Boolean functions constitute a fundamental object of study in machine learning and theoretical computer science.
+Among their various complexity measures, Fourier sparsity, the number of nonzero coefficients in a function’s Fourier expansion, serves as a natural indicator of structural simplicity.
+For more than three decades, the problem of learning Boolean functions with sparse Fourier representations has occupied a central place in computational learning theory.
+A major line of progress has produced algorithms whose complexities depend primarily on the sparsity parameter itself.
+However, these methods typically assume that this parameter is known in advance.
+In this work, we explore the problem of Fourier sparsity testing, which naturally relates to this question.
+Given query access to a Boolean function $f : \mathbb{F}_2^n \to \{ -1, +1 \}$, we seek to determine whether it is $s$-Fourier sparse or far (under Hamming distance) from every such function.
 Our contributions are twofold.
 On the algorithmic side, we design a new tester with query complexity $\widetilde{O}(s^4)$, independent of the ambient dimension.
 On the lower bound side, we prove that any tester requires at least $\Omega(s)$ queries.
-Both bounds improve upon the best known results of Gopalan et al.\ (SICOMP 2011), who presented a tester with query complexity $\widetilde{O}(s^{14})$ and a lower bound of $\Omega(\sqrt{s})$.
-For our upper bound, we introduce a refined notion of a sampler from the junta testing framework of Chakraborty et al.\ (ICALP 2011) and combine it with $\ell_1$-minimization-based compressed sensing techniques to construct our tester.
-In the process, we develop a novel method for sampling the leaves of parity decision trees associated with Fourier-sparse Boolean functions.
-The lower bound is obtained via a reduction from communication complexity, crucially leveraging structural properties of the Fourier coefficients of a specific class of cryptographically hard functions.
+Both bounds improve upon the best known results of Gopalan et al. (SICOMP 2011), who obtained a tester with query complexity $\widetilde{O}(s^{14})$ and a lower bound of $\Omega(\sqrt{s})$.
+For the upper bound, we introduce a refined notion of a sampler inspired by the junta testing framework and combine it with $\ell_1$-minimization-based compressed sensing techniques.
+In doing so, we develop a novel method for sampling leaves of parity decision trees associated with Fourier-sparse Boolean functions.
+The lower bound is obtained via a reduction from communication complexity, leveraging structural properties of Fourier coefficients of a specific class of cryptographically hard functions.

 Primary Area: learning theory